 You can place an Autobid up to 5 days before any Turners Live auction starts, and you can place an Autobid at any time up until the lot opens in that auction – so you can place Autobids on upcoming lots even once the auction has started.

 You must enter Autobids in a multiple of $50.

-When you place an Autobid is placed the vehicle is automatically added to your Watchlist, and all your current Autobids can be seen on your Watchlist.
+When you place an Autobid, the vehicle is automatically added to your Watchlist, and all your current Autobids can be seen on your Watchlist.